khoborerkagoj/inc/steps/step5/README.md

 the appropriate expression to evaluate the other argument (either its immediate representation or the pointer to the stack where it is located) and return to the caller.
 This is encoded in the procedure `emit-args-and-save*`.

+Additionally, for binary comparisons, a procedure `emit-binary-compare` does most of the work.
+We don't know which (if any) argument will be an immediate value; so to check `<`, we use either `setl` if the first argument is in `eax` and `setg` if the second argument is in `eax` (this checks if `arg2 > arg1`).
+The other binary operations are similar.

+Note that `fx=` and `char=` have exactly the same implementation and the same for the other boolean-valued functions.
+At the end of the day, these are just integer comparisons once the `immediate-rep` has been done.

+## Extending tests
+The file `tests-1.5-req.scm` has been extended with tests to cover the boolean functions for `char`.

 ## Possible optimization
 It is also possible to detect if there are two immediate values and simply